libertyernie/CrosspostSharp/README.md

     submission.
 If you disable this feature, WeasylSync will not offer to update existing posts.

+* Twitter / Inkbunny
+  * No documentation yet, but it works.

 Compiling from Source
 ---------------------

-This project was built with Visual Studio 2015.
+This project was built with Visual Studio 2017.

 The file OAuthConsumer.cs is missing from the WeasylSync project.
 Get your own Tumblr OAuth keys at https://www.tumblr.com/oauth/apps, then put the following